ankitgupta4706/RAG/README.md

 # RAG
-Implementing RAG using Ollama, chromaDB, Flask
+RAG using Langchain, Ollama, chromaDB, and Flask to talk with pdfs.